ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R11]**	A CCSM utilized in a BPI MUST support a P2P message protocol that does not require network leader nodes.

 The network requirements on the consensus algorithms are even more stringent than on the P2P protocol.
-Additional requirements on the consensus algorithm of the CCSM are discussed in the next section, section 7.
+Additional requirements on the consensus algorithm of the CCSM are discussed in the next section, section [7.
+Consensus](#7-consensus).

-**[R12]** The CCSM utilized in a BPI MUST be Byzantine Fault Tolerant (BFT) [[3]](####[3]).
+**[R12]** The CCSM utilized in a BPI MUST be Byzantine Fault Tolerant (BFT).

+See [1.3 Non-Normative References](#13-non-normative-references) for reference paper.

 **[R13]** The CCSM utilized in a BPI MUST be able to operate under Weak Synchrony.

 Weak synchrony in this context means,
 1. 	that all messages will eventually reach their intended recipients and
-2. that after a certain, yet unknown, time the network will become synchronous again.
+2. that after a certain, yet unknown time, the network will become synchronous again.

 # 7. Consensus
 The consensus algorithm is the most important component of a CCSM as it ensures the consistency of the network at any given time.
 Therefore, the requirements on the consensus algorithms are very stringent.